 All of the above notification methods are negotiated with the firm prior to the recall announcement as part of the CPSC approved corrective action plan.

 Monitoring Recalled Products

 This is the final stage in the recall process.
 No recall is 100% effective, but the obvious theory is the more effective the recall, the fewer incidents that occur.
 Also, note that it is illegal for any person or firm to distribute recalled product in commerce.

 Monitoring includes four major components as follows:

-- Submission of monthly progress reports to CPSC to include total number of recalled products entered into commerce, number of products retrofitted, repaired or returned (depending on recall protocol), number of customers notified, and any post recall incidents or injuries.
+- Submission of monthly progress reports to CPSC to include the total number of recalled products entered into commerce, number of products retrofitted, repaired or returned (depending on recall protocol), the number of customers notified, and any post recall incidents or injuries.

 - Recall verification firm inspections conducted by field investigators to monitor the implementation of the corrective action plan.